Wisconsin International University College

-Wisconsin International University College, Ghana is one of the earliest established private universities in Ghana.
-It is located at Agbogba Junction near Kwabenya in the Greater Accra Region of Ghana.
+Wisconsin International University College, Ghana is a private university in the Greater Accra Region of Ghana.
 It was established in January 2000 and is accredited by the National Accreditation Board as a university college and affiliated to the University of Ghana, University of Cape Coast, the Kwame Nkrumah University of Science and Technology and University for Development Studies.

 History

 In 1992, Wisconsin International University was established.
-The first campus was established in Tallinn, Estonia and was called: Concordia International University Estonia.
+The first campus was established in Tallinn, Estonia as Concordia International University Estonia.
 In 1997, Wisconsin International University Ukraine was founded in Kyiv.